 - Threats: Factors such as burnout or outdated management styles that could undermine your capacity to steer the company.

 By addressing your own limitations, you create a more capable leadership approach.
-For instance, if your personal SWOT analysis reveals that you’re weak in data analytics, you might hire a data specialist or enroll in a relevant course.
+If your personal SWOT analysis reveals that you’re weak in financial analysis, you might bring in a fractional CFO or enroll in a relevant course.
 This investment of time and resources in leadership development often translates into better strategic oversight and a more motivated team.

 Optimize Operations